t-karasova/grs-samples-python/search/tutorials/tutorial_redirect_control.md

 ## Get started

 The redirect control lets you specify a URL to redirect users to when they search for a specific query.
-Since we are not able to check its effect on the [Evaluate page](https://console.cloud.google.com/ai/retail/catalogs/default_catalog/evaluate), we will test it in the Cloud Shell.
+Because we are not able to check its effect on the [Evaluate page](https://console.cloud.google.com/ai/retail/catalogs/default_catalog/evaluate), we will test it in the Cloud Shell.
 Make sure that you've created and attached the redirect control to the serving config.
-You can find the step-by-step instruction on how to do it in the [Creating and Managing Controls tutorial](https://cloud.google.com/retail/docs/manage-controls).
+You can find the step-by-step instructions on how to do it in the [Creating and Managing Controls tutorial](https://cloud.google.com/retail/docs/manage-controls).

 <walkthrough-tutorial-duration duration="7"></walkthrough-tutorial-duration>